 Is She Showing You How Angry She Is?

-If your ex-girlfriend is actively showing you how angry she is, what’s she’s really trying to tell you is “hey, you hurt me.
+If your ex-girlfriend is actively showing you how angry she is, what’s she may be trying to tell you is “hey, you hurt me.
 You need to fix this”.

-In other words, she’s giving you an opportunity to get to the source of the problem and save your relationship.
+In other words, she’s might be giving you an opportunity to get to the source of the problem and save your relationship.

 Here’s the thing though: you might not realize that she’s showing you her anger.
 When you think of anger, what comes to mind?